Strategy implementation is hard!

 - Communication - Ensuring that the organisation’s internal communications about the strategy and associated implementation programme are effective

-Having two dimensions to address may explain why some interventions that are intended to improve strategy implementation effectiveness themselves fail to deliver the results expected.
-For example, adding a ‘Strategy Management Office’ (SMO) can be part of the steps needed to correct issues in Configuration - but on its own it may not be enough to address other issues within the Configuration dimension - such as wider management process integration.
-Adding an SMO may also fail to address the issues found in the Communication dimension.
+- For example, adding a ‘Strategy Management Office’ (SMO) can be part of the steps needed to correct issues in Configuration - but on its own it may not be enough to address other issues within the Configuration dimension - such as wider management process integration.
+Further, adding an SMO may also fail to address the issues found in the Communication dimension.

 In our strategy implementation work, we are guided by the sage comment of a pioneer of strategy implementation thinking - Lawrence Hrebiniak - who coined strategy implementation’s equivalent to medicines hypocratic oath - his principle of minimum intervention:

-2GC has worked on the development for methods to bridge this gap between overall strategic intent and the creation of locally relevant, actionable, interpretations of these goals.
-We have worked on several major strategic alignment programmes, and have evolved a truly effective set of methods and tools to support efficient and effective strategic alignment projects.
-2GC's methods are tested, time efficient and cost-effective.
+2GC has worked on multiple major strategic alignment programmes for organisations across all sectors around the world, and have evolved a truly effective set of methods and tools to support efficient and effective strategic alignment projects.
+2GC’s methods are tested, time efficient and cost-effective.